 PH 116: No prerequisites.
 Public Health 116 offers an introduction to issues and perspectives related to health and medicine.
-A three-unit, pass/not pass U.C.
-Berkeley seminar, the class is a weekly three-hour lecture (Monday 4-7pm) as well as an optional one-hour discussion.
+A two-unit, pass/not pass U.C.
+Berkeley seminar, the class is a weekly two-hour lecture (Monday 4-6pm) as well as an optional one-hour discussion.
 Each week guest lecturers speak about the week's topic, which can include a variety of topics such as public health, violence, chronic illnesses, environmental health, and health care economics.
 Speakers share their first-hand experiences in their fields, discuss current issues, debate ethical dilemmas, and pose and answer questions.
-The class can fulfill the Philosophy and Values or Social and Behavioral Sciences Breadth.

 Discussion Section Information: PH 116 offers students the opportunity to take an optional one-unit pass/not pass discussion section.
 Please note that discussion is required if you are interested in participating in the Field Study Internship (FSI) or in becoming a TA for PH 116.
-The section is integrated with the PH 116 lecture and has been useful to many past students.
+Since section has traditionally been integrated with the PH 116 lecture, we highly encourage students to take the discussion section to accompany the course.
 During the weekly discussion sections, students delve deeper into the issues, not only exploring and perhaps questioning their own thoughts and beliefs, but also learning from the experiences and perspectives of their fellow students.
-This is where students can benefit most from the course, and it is for this reason that we recommend students sign up.
+This is where students can benefit most from the course, and it is for this reason that we recommend students sign up for discussion section.

-Field Study Internship: Prerequisite: PH 116 lecture and
+Field Study Internship: Prerequisite: PH 116 lecture and discussion.

-discussion.
 The Field Study Internship allows students to shadow physicians for several hours a week.
 Interns are matched up with physicians in their fields of interest (e.g. pediatrics, urology, obstetrics, cardiology, plastic surgery, etc.).
 Interns observe as well as interact with these physicians as they deal with patients, ethical issues, paper work, and problems in their daily practices.
 Along with the 6-8 hours of shadowing, interns also participate in a two-hour discussion section, where they share their internship experiences and explore current medical topics.
 Interns receive two units of pass/not pass credit from the School of Public Health.

 Health Service Internship: No prerequisites.
-The Health Service Internship has a great emphasis on public health.
+Of the three HMAP subprograms, the Health Service Internship has the greatest emphasis on public health.
 HSI interns are placed with community organizations throughout the Bay Area.
 In the past, organizations have included therapeutic nursery schools, shelters, AIDS clinics, environmental health publications, and more.
 Intern duties vary, depending on the placement.
 Each semester, placements are made to best accommodate the needs and desires of the interns.
 In addition to spending 6-8 hours a week at their placements, interns must also attend a weekly two-hour discussion section in which they share their experiences and discuss current issues.
 Interns receive two unit of pass/not pass credit from the School of Public Health.